Last Updated: December 15, 2024

 Validate Primary Constraints

-Validate primary constraints before the planning phase by first entering timing, cost, and work in the baseline fields for the Project Summary task in Microsoft Project.
+Before the Planning Phase, enter the timing, cost, and work in the baseline fields for the Project Summary task in Microsoft Project.
+Then, during planning, Microsoft Project will validate those constraints.

-Validation of all constraints may not be complete until the end of the planning phase, especially when using Microsoft Project to validate primary constraints.
+Validation of all constraints may not be complete until the end of the planning phase and into the Executing Phase, right before baselining the project.

 Revisit and Communicate Constraints